 Under the terms of the ABL Facility, we may elect to borrow at a variable interest rate plus an applicable margin based on either, (1) LIBOR subject to a floor of zero or (2) a base rate equal to the highest of: (a) the federal funds rate plus 50 basis points, (b) the prime rate of Bank of America, N.A. and (c) LIBOR, subject to a floor of zero, plus 100 basis points, plus, in each case, an applicable margin per annum.
 The applicable margin ranges from 150 to 200 basis points for LIBOR borrowings, and 50 to 100 basis points for base rate borrowings, based on the consolidated fixed charge coverage ratio as defined in the ABL Facility.
-As of March 31, 2019, the applicable margin for borrowings under our ABL Facility was 150 basis points with respect to LIBOR borrowings and 50 basis points with respect to base rate borrowings.
-The weighted average interest rate for the ABL Facility was 4.2% at March 31, 2019.
+As of September 30, 2019, the applicable margin for borrowings under our ABL Facility was 150 basis points with respect to LIBOR borrowings and 50 basis points with respect to base rate borrowings.
+The weighted average interest rate for the ABL Facility was 3.8% at September 30, 2019.
 In addition, we are required to pay a commitment fee on the unused portion of the ABL Facility ranging from 25 to 37.5 basis points, based on the level of outstanding borrowings, as defined in the ABL Facility.
-The applicable commitment fee as of March 31, 2019 was 37.5 basis points.
+As of September 30, 2019, the applicable commitment fee was 37.5 basis points.

 The ABL Facility is a senior secured obligation, secured by first liens on all of our U.S. tangible and intangible assets, and a portion of the capital stock of our non-U.S. subsidiaries has also been pledged as collateral.
 The ABL Facility contains customary operating covenants and certain restrictions including, among other things, the incurrence of additional debt, liens, dividends, asset sales, investments, mergers, acquisitions, affiliate transactions, stock repurchases and other restricted payments.
 The ABL Facility also requires compliance with a fixed charge coverage ratio if availability under the ABL Facility falls below \$22.5 million.
-In addition, the ABL Facility contains customary events of default, including, without limitation, a failure to make payments under the facility, acceleration of more than \$25.0 million of other indebtedness, certain bankruptcy events and certain change of control events.
+In addition, the ABL Facility contains customary events of default, including, without limitation, a failure to make payments under the facility, acceleration of more than \$25.0 million of other indebtedness, certain bankruptcy events, and certain change of control events.

 Other Debt.
 Our foreign subsidiaries in Italy, India, and Canada maintain local credit arrangements consisting primarily of lines of credit which are renewed on an annual basis.
 We utilize local financing arrangements in our foreign operations in order to provide short-term local liquidity needs.
-We had \$1.6 million and \$1.1 million outstanding under these arrangements at March 31, 2019 and December 31, 2018, respectively.
+We had \$2.0 million and \$1.1 million outstanding under these arrangements at September 30, 2019 and December 31, 2018, respectively.

-At March 31, 2019, we had letters of credit issued and outstanding of \$5.7 million that are collateralized by \$6.2 million in restricted cash.
-Additionally, our foreign operations had \$38.1 million outstanding in letters of credit and other guarantees, primarily issued under a credit arrangement in Italy as well as certain letters of credit that are collateralized by \$2.0 million in restricted cash.
+At September 30, 2019, we had \$13.1 million in outstanding letters of credit and performance bonds, for which the letters of credit are collateralized by \$6.1 million in restricted cash.
+We also have a performance bond issued and outstanding of \$6.0 million related to the appeals process for an ongoing income tax audit for our Mexico subsidiary.
+Additionally, our foreign operations had \$33.0 million in outstanding letters of credit, performance bonds and other guarantees, primarily issued under a credit arrangement in Italy as well as certain letters of credit that are collateralized by \$2.0 million in restricted cash